Macros | |

 Define to determine if code is being built using the clang compiler.

-If this define exists, then you are creating code with the [clang compiler] (https://clang.llvm.org/ "Clang home page")
+If this define exists, then the code is being compiled with the clang compiler

 String of the name of the C++ compiler.